movalex/BMD_requests/README.md

 18. ~~Masked Background disappears on mask move: a) add BG with polygon, b) select all points and move: https://cl.ly/748406a06eb7~~ <fixed in v16.1>
 19. ~~Remember panel sizes when show/hide -- Hide the flow by clicking the 'Nodes' button and then show it and the panel doesn't retain the size before hiding.~~ <fixed in 16.1>
 20. Make an option for the Inspector panel to collapse down next to the flow when clicking the arrow toggle in the upper right corner.
 21. ~~Add Alt-click action to the Spline and Keyframe buttons to collapse all other panels sharing the same space in one click.
-Click on 'Spline' while holding alt and the 'Nodes' and Keyframes' panels are hidden etc~~ <this can be achieved with layout commands binded with hotkeys>
+Click on 'Spline' while holding alt and the 'Nodes' and Keyframes' panels are hidden etc.~~ This can be achieved with layout commands binded with hotkeys
 22. ~~Trim 10 to 16 pixels from the top and bottom of the top panel button bar and the main toolbar.
 Trim 8 to 10 pixels from the height of the play control bar.~~ <Fusion 17 now has more dense font spacing in UI, Timeview and ActionStrip can be disabled via scripting>
 24. Allow changing the currently viewed tool name by double-clicking the name in the view header bar.
 25. Add long-click and/or right click dropdown to the toolbar buttons to show list of all alternate tools found in the same category as the default tool for the button.